Salvatore Cordileone: Drunk driving offense

-Call for replacement
+Teacher handbook revisions

 In February 2015, Cordileone told archdiocesan school teachers that they were expected to conduct their public lives in a way that did not undermine or deny Catholic doctrine.

 Democratic California State Assemblyman Phil Ting of San Francisco and Kevin Mullin of San Mateo immediately wrote a letter of protest to Cordileone.
 It was signed by every lawmaker representing the communities served by the four Catholic high schools in San Francisco, San Mateo and Marin counties.
 The letter urged Cordileone to withdraw what they called "discriminatory morality clauses".

 Cordileone responded to the letter, saying he "respects the lawmakers' right to hire whoever may advance their mission and that he is asking for the same respect".
 Ting and Mulin then called for an investigation of working conditions at archdiocesan high schools over the archbishop's proposed morality clauses for teachers.

+Call for replacement

 In April 2015, over 100 Catholic donors and church members from the Bay Area signed a full-page advertisement in the San Francisco Chronicle, appealing to Pope Francis to replace Cordileone as archbishop.
 The ad specifically objected to Cordileone's characterization of extramarital sex and LGBTQ relationships as "gravely evil", saying that he fostered "...an atmosphere of division and intolerance".
 The archdiocese responded that the advertisement was a "misrepresentation of the spirit of the archbishop" and that the signers did not speak for Bay Area Catholics.
 An opinion piece in San Mateo Daily Journal characterized the supporters of the advertisement as "dissidents".
 The archdiocese reported receiving 7,500 letters of support from around the world.
 A picnic in support of Cordileone was organized in May 2015 at Sue Bierman Park in San Francisco, with hundreds of people in attendance.

-Chair of the USCCB Committee on Laity, Marriage, Family Life, and Youth
+USCCB committee chair election

-In November 2018, the USCCB General Assembly in Baltimore elected the chair of the Committee on Laity, Marriage, Family Life, and Youth.
+In Baltimore in November 2018, the General Assembly of the United States Conference of Catholic Bishops appointed Cordileone as chair of the Committee on Laity, Marriage, Family Life, and Youth.
 The voting was tied between Archbishop Charles Chaput of Philadelphia and Bishop John Doerfler of Marquette, each receiving 125 votes.
 Following the USCCB rules, Cordileone was then appointed chair because he was the senior bishop on the committee.